OpenFabrics/fsdp_build/README.md

 ## 4. Requirements for Running Test Scripts

 Now that we have our images created, we can start building containers and running scripts within them.
-Before we start doing this however, there are a few things we must be sure we have in place.
+Before we start doing this, however, there are a few things we must be sure we have in place.
 A few things this script requires are:
 * A source directory
 * An output directory
 * A script file to run